 It’s first important to understand that the surgical incision used in a tummy tuck is truly necessary to accomplish all of the outcomes of this transformative procedure: repairing muscle separation, reshaping the belly button, and removing excess skin and stretch marks.

-However, my goal is to minimize scarring, and I love to put my patients’ mind at ease about the scar healing process, because it is exactly that: a process.
+However, my goal is to minimize scarring.
+I love to put my patients’ mind at ease about the scar healing process because it is exactly that: a process.
 Let’s look at the steps I take to minimize your scar as much as possible:

 Step 1: Meticulous Surgical Technique

 First, I plan the location of the incision and place it as low as possible.
 Typically, patients want it low enough so that it can be covered by bikini bottoms or low-rise jeans.
 In the 1980s, it was fashionable to wear high-cut swimsuits, and many surgeons still place the incisions higher up.
 Unfortunately, those scars are visible with modern fashion.